 This is the part of the course that I felt least confident about.
 Though I’ve been voraciously reading and watching every text I can get my hands on, I don’t yet have a good sense of the field as a whole.
 I struggled with my criteria.
 Should I teach only texts that are obviously and consistently about videogames?
 Should I include texts that make only passing reference but, if approached in the right way, might open up in interesting ways?
 For example, in James Cameron’s Aliens (1986), one of the characters (Bill Paxton’s scene-stealing Hudson), in a moment of desperation, cries, “Game over, man!
 Game over!”
 This seemingly incidental reference to games got me thinking about Hudson as a stereotypical white male videogame player and Aliens as a movie that thoroughly wrecks the heroic kill-em-all model of a certain kind of videogame.

 But efficiency is a rule here, too.
 I needed a diverse body of texts, so it made sense to include two anthologies.
-I needed texts we read used the seven tropes of videogame literature [LINK].
+I needed the texts we read to evidence the seven tropes of videogame literature.
 I needed texts that articulated the core critical concepts of the course.
 One of those was remediation, so the two Scott Pilgrim texts made sense, especially since I was relying on Drew Morton’s smart reading of the Scott Pilgrim metatext.

 Here’s the final list: